FAQ’s ABOUT CONTACTING PAUL J. MOLINARO, M.D., J.D.

 Q: How do I contact you, Paul J. Molinaro, M.D., J.D.?

 Start by calling the law firm of Fransen & Molinaro, LLP at (951)520-9684 or (888)MDJDLAW.
 When our receptionist answers (nine times out of ten, it will be Lorri) tell her you would like to speak with Paul about a potential medical malpractice matter.
-If I am available, I will speak with you right then and there.
-If I am not available, leave your full name and telephone number with her, and I will call you back.
+She may ask you a few brief screening questions, and if your potential case is one that I might handle and I am available, I will speak with you right then and there.
+If your case is one that my firm does not handle, she may refer you to the California State Bar for a referral.
+If your case is one that I might handle, and I am not available, leave your full name and telephone number with her, and I will call you back.

 Q: How much do you charge to speak with me about a potential medical malpractice case?